 Major Courses consist of theory and practical of Department domains for which examinations shall be conducted at the end of each semester.
-The students have to earn a minimum of 80 Credits in Major Courses.
+The students have to earn a minimum of 70 credits for three years and 104 Credits for four years programme in Major Courses.